in-RET/Energy-system-uncertainty-catalog/README.md

 Please cite this repository and the associated publication when using the catalog in academic or other research work.

 Important: The license applies to the original material contained in this repository.
 Third-party data, publications, figures, or other externally sourced material remain subject to their respective licenses and copyright conditions.

-## Citation

-If you use this catalog in your research, please cite:

-R. Bala Krishnan, “Energy System Uncertainty Catalog”.
-Zenodo, Aug.
-14, 2026. doi: 10.5281/zenodo.21931004.